roblanf/minion_qc/README.md

     Show this help message and exit

   -i INPUT, --input=INPUT
     Input file or directory (required).
 Either a full path to a sequence_summary.txt file, or a full path to a directory containing one or more such files.
-In the latter case the directory is searched recursively for files named 'sequencing_summary.txt'.
+In the latter case the directory is searched recursively.

   -o OUTPUTDIRECTORY, --outputdirectory=OUTPUTDIRECTORY
-    Output directory (optional: defaults to the same as the input directory).
+    Output directory (optional, default is the same as the input directory).
 If a single sequencing_summary.txt file is passed as input, then the output directory will contain just the plots associated with that file.
-If a directory containing more than one sequencing_summary.txt files is passed as input, then the plots will be put into sub-directories that have the same names as the parent directories of each sequencing_summary.txt file.
-A separate directory called 'combinedQC' will contain plots and data on all flowcells combined.
+If a directory containing more than one sequencing_summary.txt files is passed as input, then the plots will be put into sub-directories that have the same names as the parent directories of each sequencing_summary.txt file

   -q QSCORE_CUTOFF, --qscore_cutoff=QSCORE_CUTOFF
     The cutoff value for the mean Q score of a read (default 7).
 Used to create separate plots for reads above and below this threshold

   -p PROCESSORS, --processors=PROCESSORS
     Number of processors to use for the anlaysis (default 1).
 Only helps when you are analysing more than one sequencing_summary.txt file at a time

+  -s SMALLFIGURES, --smallfigures=SMALLFIGURES
+    TRUE or FALSE (the default).
+When true, MinionQC will output smaller figures, e.g. suitable for publications or presentations.
+The default is to produce larger figures optimised for display on screen.
+Some figures just require small text, and cannot be effectively resized.
 ```

 ## Installation